contract-manager – Prometheus-X Components & Services

 "source": "profiles",

-"url": "mongodb://localhost:27017",
+"url": "mongodb://contract-manager-mongodb:27017",

-"dbName": "contract_consent_agent_db",
+"dbName": "contract",

 "watchChanges": false,

-"hostsProfiles": true,
+"hostsProfiles": true

 }